Accessibility Statement for www.wychavon.gov.uk

-How accessible the website is
+How accessible this website is

-Although we aim to exceed the WCAG 2.1 accessibility standards, we know that parts of our website are not fully accessible:
+We know some parts of this website are not fully accessible:

-We’ll respond to your request and get back to you within one working day.
+We’ll consider your request and get back to you in 5 working days.

 Reporting accessibility problems with this website

-If you are not satisfied with our response then the Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’) and you should contact the Equality Advisory and Support Service (EASS).
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
+If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person

-Technical information about the accessibility of our website
+Technical information about this website’s accessibility

 Wychavon District Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standards, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.